niller-g/mlops/reports/README.md

 > *`curl -X POST -F "file=@file.json"<weburl>`*
 >
 > Answer:

 We only deployed the API **locally** using Docker Compose.
 After building our container image from **`api_local.dockerfile`**.
 So we spin up the FastAPI container plus Prometheus, Grafana, and Locust on a shared Docker network.
 The API listens on port 8000, Prometheus scrapes /metrics, and Grafana visualizes the collected metrics.
-Locust runs load tests against http://api:8000/infer to measure inference performance under different traffic scenarios.
+Locust runs load tests against `http://api:8000/infer` to measure inference performance under different traffic scenarios.
 For our current project scope, this local setup is enough for demonstration and development.
-In principle, the same container could be deployed to a cloud service, but we haven’t done a fully managed deployment yet.

---- question 24 fill here ---
+We did mange to deploy the API in the cloud using Google Cloud Run.
+We built a new Docker image named `api` and pushed it to Google Artifact Registry.
+Then we created a new service in Cloud Run, specifying the image and port.
+We did manage to send curl requests to the deployed service, but we also used Locust to send load tests to the API.

 ### Question 25